Github Actions on Pull Requests

 - Reuse

-This example shows how to create and delete a space to test an application named my-app
+This example shows how to create and delete a space to test an application named my-app for pull requests.

 # .github/workflows/prs.yaml